danielsteman/web-rs/articles/blog15.md

 % id: 15
 % title: Concurrent data retrieval

+In data intensive applications many processes are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound), meaning that their speed is limited not by CPU processing power but by the time spent waiting for I/O operations to complete, such as network requests or file reads.
+For example, when a client application requests data from a server, the request is sent, and while the server processes and sends back a response, the client is essentially waiting, or "idle."
+This waiting time can add up, especially when multiple requests are needed to retrieve large datasets.

-In data intensive applications, especially on the consumer side, many processes are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
-What you see a lot with machine learning model inference services is that they receive requests with bodies of data, but require additional data.
-To get the additional data, a request to another application needs to be made and this takes time.
-The request is sent to the other application and while the request is processed and answered, the requesting application is idle.
-Since most applications I'm currently working on are written in Python, I started reading the docs on [`asyncio`](https://docs.python.org/3/library/asyncio.html), the implementation of coroutines in the Python ecosystem.
+Since most applications I'm currently working on are written in Python, the examples throughout this post use [`asyncio`](https://docs.python.org/3/library/asyncio.html), the implementation of coroutines in the Python ecosystem.
 It uses the `async` and `await` syntax to submit tasks to the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html), which runs on a single thread.
 That's right, async Python code runs concurrently and not in parallel, which can be confusing at first but it's important to [understand the difference](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism).
 Before showing an example of concurrent data retrieval, let's go back to the origin.

 ## Iterators